Product recommendations with our implementation model requires a few simple tasks

 - Unique Product Identifier

-- This field needs to match product identifiers (SKUs or else) displayed on the website, including PDPs and order confirmation page.
+- This field needs to match the product identifier (SKU or product id) exposed in the data layer throughout the site, including PDPs and order confirmation page.

 - Availability